This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place ham hocks in pressure cooker and cover with 10 cups of water.
+• Pressure cook ham: Place 2-3 smoked ham hocks in pressure cooker and cover with 10 cups water.
 Seal lid, bring to high pressure, and cook on high pressure for 30 minutes.

-• Quick release the pressure to open the lid.
-Remove the ham hocks and transfer to a cutting board to allow to cool.
-Add split peas, onion, carrot, celery, and thyme to liquid in pressure cooker.
+• Remove ham, add other ingredients: Quick release the pressure to open the lid.
+Remove the ham hocks and transfer them to a cutting board to allow to cool.
+Add 1 pound split peas, 1 onion (diced), 2 carrots (peeled and diced), 2 ribs celery (diced), and 4 tablespoons fresh thyme to liquid in pressure cooker.

-• Bring back to high pressure and cook at high pressure for 10 minutes.
-Once done, allow to naturally release the pressure.
+• Pressure cook soup: Bring back to high pressure and cook at high pressure for 10 minutes.
+Once done, allow the pressure to naturally release.

-• While the split peas are cooking, shred the meat from the ham hocks.
+• Shred ham: While the split peas are cooking, shred the meat from the ham hocks.
 Discard any bones and fat.

 Nutrition